openframeworks/ofBook/03a_OOPs!/chapter.md

 		ofSetColor(color);
 		ofCircle(x, y, dim);
 	}

+Now, this is such a simple program that we could have wirtten it inside our OfApp(.h and .cpp) files and it wouldn;t be senseless to do if we didn;t want to re-use this code.
+In there lyes one of the advantages of Object Oriented Programming: re-use: Imagine we want to create thousands of these balls and how easily the ocde could get messy and extended, by creating our own class we can later re-create as many objects as need from it and just call the appropriate methods when needed keeping our code clean and eficient.
+In a more pragamatic example think of creating a class for each of your UI elements (button, slider, etc) and hopw easy it would be to them deploy them in your program but also to include and re-use them in future programs.

 **[KL: Explain exactly why we are creating this class outside of ofApp.
 This and the explanation below seem kind of rushed and OOP can benefit by using some real life analogies to demonstrate class relationships.]**

 ##• 4 - make an Object from your Class